Konrad Kay and Mickey Down

 MD

 I was 29.
 We’ve only ever made Industry.
-We just delivered the show in February or March and the show came out in August.
-These past few months have been the first time we’ve actually not been working on Industry every single day.
-We always go from development to writing to production to post and then the show is out.
-Then we start developing the next season and then the show gets picked up and then we just go straight to writing and then production again.
-We’ve been doing that as a cycle for six years now, so this was the first time we could take a pause to think about other stuff.
-So we started thinking about movie ideas and doing rewrites for other people’s movies and working on new ideas for TV shows.
-This time off has allowed us to think about other stuff too.
-It was quite nice to go somewhere else and flex a different muscle and then get back to the Industry universe.
+We delivered the show in February or March, and it came out in August.
+These past few months have been the first time we haven’t been working on it every single day.
+Normally we move straight from development to writing to production to post.
+Then the show comes out, we start developing the next season, it gets picked up, and we go straight back into writing and production again.
+We’ve been doing that cycle for six years now.

 EO